Questions:

 $ find . -name haiku.txt

-did what we asked!
-It found a *.txt
+find did what we asked!
+It found a *.txt file in the

 current working directory and it was finished!